 We also know that this is only part of our story.

-An 8% increase in calls to Surrey Police – with 28 domestic abuse crimes reported everyday, a predicted 30% surge in demand for mental health services and the growing number of lonely and isolated people that make up our neighbourhoods – COVID-19 has shown us that these issues can no longer be overlooked.
+We know that there is a predicted 30% surge in demand for mental health services and the number of lonely and isolated people that make up our neighbourhoods continues to grow.

 Leadership is required to bring about meaningful sustainable change.
 For more than 15 years the Community Foundation for Surrey has brought together those wishing to give with those providing positive solutions.
 We urge you to join us, to address the pressing local issues, that have for too long, been hidden.